 - Special Fee:

 Course DescriptionIntroduces advanced theory and applications of automatic and power shift transmissions used in the heavy equipment industry.
-Prerequisites: RD 80 or equivalent placement test score and MTH 20 or equivalent placement test score or successful completion of the Diesel Service Technology Math Entrance Exam.
+Prerequisites: (RD 80 or equivalent placement) and (MTH 20 or equivalent placement).
 Audit available.

 Addendum to Course Description

 This is an outcome-based course utilizing a lecture/lab format and includes videos, workbooks, demonstrations, lectures, and hands on learning.
 It prepares the student to confidently work on heavy-duty power trains and their components in an industrial environment.

 Upon completion of the course students should be able to:

 - Disassemble, inspect, reassemble and understand the power flow of heavy-duty on and off road automatic and power shift transmissions.